viperproject/gobra-ide/client/package-notes.md

 However, the test files do not have access to the extension's global state as the tests import the extension files that are located in `out/` (instead of the actually run extension in `dist/`).
 Hence, the tests will access global state of an extension (the one in `out/`) that is never started by VSCode.

-There might be a workaround for this setup by not importing extension files into the tests but use the following snippet and `extensionApi` to access the extension's public API:
+There might be a workaround for this setup by not importing extension files into the tests, but use the following snippet and `extensionApi` to access the extension's public API:
 ```
 const gobraExtension = vscode.extensions.getExtension("viper-admin.gobra-ide");
 const extensionApi = await gobraExtension.activate()